What is a vehicle identification number (VIN)?

 A measure of the distance a vehicle has traveled.

 Why do I need to enter an odometer reading?

-It is required on vehicles nine model years old or newer to show the distance the vehicle has traveled.
+It is required on vehicles model year 2011 and newer to show the distance the vehicle has traveled.
 Accurate odometer readings are necessary to ensure vehicles qualify for any warranties provided by the manufacturer and/or the value of the vehicle at the time of sale.

 How many numbers do I need to enter for an odometer reading?